ColbyEcology/dispersing.github.io/_pages/Photos.md

 This page is under construction.
 None of the images have alt. text nor do they have captions.
 Some of the full-size images are too large and

-Lab field work with <a href="http://nature.berkeley.edu/stephenslab/">Scott Stephen's research group</a> in the Sierra San Pedro M&aacute;rtir, Mexico

 <a href="http://www.fieldmuseum.org/about/traveling-exhibitions/t-rex-named-sue"><i>Tyrannosaurus rex</i></a>